2020–2021 Georgian political crisis

-The 2020–2021 Georgian political crisis started after the 2020 Georgian parliamentary election.
+The 2020–2021 Georgian political crisis was a political crisis in Georgia that resulted from allegations by opposition parties that the 2020 Georgian parliamentary election was rigged.
 The opposition accused the ruling Georgian Dream party of election fraud and did not recognize the results.
 They announced protests and parliamentary boycott.
 The opposition held a rally on November 1, a day after the elections, and called for snap parliamentary elections.
 On November 2, the eight opposition parties refused to enter parliament.
 In February 2021, Prime Minister Giorgi Gakharia resigned over plans to arrest opposition leader Nika Melia, which occurred on 23 February.
+The crisis ended on 19 April 2021 after the signing of the EU-mediated agreement between the ruling party and the opposition.

 Protests

-On November 1, a day after the parliamentary elections, the opposition parties and civil society organizations accused Central Election Commission of falsifying the election results in favour of the ruling Georgian Dream party and started protesting the alleged election fraud.
+On 1 November 2020, a day after the parliamentary elections, the opposition parties and civil society organizations accused Central Election Commission of falsifying the election results in favour of the ruling Georgian Dream party and started protesting the alleged election fraud.
 During the protests the United National Movement majoritarian candidate for Gldani constituency Nika Melia took off the monitoring bracelet which he had been obliged to wear by the court decision, saying that "this is the symbol of injustice".
 Melia was charged with organising or managing group violence or participating in it in aftermath of the 2019 Georgian protests.
 On 28 June 2019, the Tbilisi City Court decided not to sentence him to pre-trial detention, but obliged Melia to wear an electronic bracelet to be monitored.

 On 3 November 2020, all eight opposition parties who received the parliamentary mandates signed a joint statement renouncing their seats in the parliament.
 They also boycotted the second round of election and called on voters to abstain.
 12 other opposition parties, who were unable to enter the legislative body also joined the agreement.
 Following parties and coalitions signed the agreement: United National Movement, European Georgia, Alliance of Patriots, Strategy Aghmashenebeli, Lelo for Georgia, Girchi, Citizens, Labour Party, Republican Party, State for the People, European Democrats, Law and Justice, United Georgia, Tribune, Victorious Georgia, For the Justice, Free Democrats, Freedom, Free Georgia, Christian Democratic Movement.

 The opposition held daily rallies and performances in Tbilisi and the regions.
 On November 8, the rallies were held in Tbilisi, Batumi, where many people were mobilized, calling on the Georgian Dream to hold repeat elections.
 Georgian Dream members said that the election was fair and competitive and it was not rigged.
 The international organizations also recognized the election results.
 A large-scale rally was held on November 14 as well as on November 17-18, when US Secretary of State Mike Pompeo was in Georgia.
 On November 26 the Prime Minister of the Georgia Giorgi Gakharia announced a large-scale two-months-long nationwide restriction plan starting from November 28 to slow a second wave of resurgent COVID-19 outbreak in the country.
-After that, the rallies were stopped and negotiations have already started.
+After that, the rallies were stopped and a focus shifted on negotiations.